Available Fire Safety Training Courses

 This Fire Extinguisher Use course is for employees who are designated to be Fire Wardens, or who have responsibilities to ensure that their employers are complying with current legislation relating to fire precautions.
 There is a practical content involving the use of fire extinguishers.

-The NEBOSH Fire Certificate course aims to equip holders to contribute to the conduct and review of fire risk assessments and fire preventative and protective measures within most workplaces.
+The NEBOSH Certificate in Fire Safety course aims to equip holders to contribute to the conduct and review of fire risk assessments and fire preventative and protective measures within most workplaces.
 The NEBOSH Fire Certificate is equivalent to an A-Level or UK college level qualification.
 The NEBOSH fire risk assessor course is suitable for personnel who have responsibilities for fire safety at a low to medium risk workplace such as an office, this includes Health & Safety Managers, H&S Representatives and Facilities Managers.
 It is also suitable for individuals who wish to pursue a career in fire safety e.g. fire safety adviser.

 What Should You Know About Fire Safety?